All Products

 • DataPath V2 is an upgraded version of the earlier IPVLAN and extended Berkeley Packet Filter (eBPF) acceleration mode.
 You can select only DataPath V2 when you create a cluster that is installed with Terway 1.8.0 or later.

-• The DataPath V2 and IPVLAN + eBPF acceleration modes are applicable only to the shared ENI mode.
+• The DataPath V2 and IPVLAN + eBPF acceleration modes apply only to node pools that run in shared ENI mode.
+They are not applicable to node pools that run in exclusive ENI mode.

 Description